Kevin Kline: 2000–2016: Established actor

 Kline voiced Tulio in the DreamWorks animated film The Road to El Dorado (2000) opposite Kenneth Branagh's Miguel.
 The film is an adventure comedy featuring original songs written by Elton John.
 The film received mixed reviews but has since become a cult classic.
 The following year he starred in the Irwin Winkler drama Life as a House (2001) starring Kristin Scott Thomas, Hayden Christensen, and Mary Steenburgen.
 He reprised his role as Captain Phoebus in The Hunchback of Notre Dame II (2002).
 That same year he portrayed a prep school teacher in The Emperor's Club (2002).
 The film was compared to that of Goodbye, Mr. Chips (1934) and Dead Poets Society (1989).
-He then portrayed Cole Porter in the musical biopic De-Lovely (2004) for which he was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+He then portrayed Cole Porter in the musical biopic De-Lovely (2004) for which he was nominated for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.

-During this period Kline appeared in numerous comedy films such as The Pink Panther (2006) opposite Steve Martin as well as the romantic comedy films Definitely, Maybe starring Ryan Reynolds and No Strings Attached (2011) with Natalie Portman and Ashton Kutcher.
+During this period, Kline appeared in numerous comedy films such as The Pink Panther (2006) opposite Steve Martin as well as the romantic comedy films Definitely, Maybe starring Ryan Reynolds and No Strings Attached (2011) with Natalie Portman and Ashton Kutcher.
 He also played Guy Noir in Robert Altman's final film, A Prairie Home Companion (2006).
 Kline starred alongside Meryl Streep, Lily Tomlin, Tommy Lee Jones, and Woody Harrelson.

 He was inducted in the American Theatre Hall of Fame in 2003.
 He also appeared in a Lincoln Center production that combined the two parts of Henry IV on Broadway at the Vivian Beaumont Theatre in 2003 as Falstaff, and was nominated for the 2004 Tony Award for Actor in a Play.
-In December 2004, Kline became the 2,272nd recipient of a star on Hollywood Walk of Fame, for his contributions to the motion picture industry, located at 7000 Hollywood Boulevard.
+In December 2004, Kline became the 2,272nd recipient of a star on the Hollywood Walk of Fame, for his contributions to the motion picture industry, located at 7000 Hollywood Boulevard.